Dell XPS: History

-In September 1993, the first two versions of the XPS line were announced, initially as part of the Dell Dimension series.
-The first generation of the XPS system was available as either a desktop or a tower case.
-This new product line was so far ahead of the competition that it was featured on the cover of the October 1993 issue of PC/Computing.
+In September 1993, the first two products in the XPS line were announced, initially as part of the Dell Dimension series.
+The first generation XPS systems were available in both desktop and tower configurations.
+The earliest known XPS PC, the Dell Dimension XPS 466V, was released in 1994.
+The new product line achieved commercial success, garnering significant media attention.
+For example, an XPS was featured on the cover of the October 1993 issue of PC/Computing.